 The Coeliac UK Trading Company Ltd

 The Trading Company’s principle aim is to raise funds from commercial activities for the charity.
 As a not for profit organisation, Coeliac UK is limited in the amount of commercial income it may raise.
 Instead, these activities need to be carried out by Coeliac UK’s Trading Company.
 Directors of the Trading Company are:

 - Bob Trice, Trading Company Director and Governor at Coeliac UK

 - Sarah Sleet, Trading Company Director, Chief Executive, Coeliac UK

 - Julia Malthouse, Company Secretary and Director of Finance, Coeliac UK

-- James Garman, Director of Commercial Services and Business Development, Coeliac UK.
+- Helen North, Director of Fundraising and Commercial, Coeliac UK.